 How All This Works....

-If you’ve never worked with theatrical projections before, or if you’ve never rented third-party content, don’t worry.
+If you’ve never worked with theatre projections before, or if you’ve never rented third-party content, don’t worry.
 The process is not overly complicated.
 Thousands of middle schools, community theatres, and children’s groups have successfully navigated the process to using projections, and so can you!
 We’re here to help, and if you have any questions along the way, please feel free to give us a call!

-We’ve included a few pages of information below, to help you understand the process of renting theatrical projections.
+We’ve included a few pages of information below, to help you understand the process of renting theatre projections.
 Even if you don’t currently have a projection system for your theatre, we can help you through the process of setting one up, with either purchased or rented equipment.

 Digital Content Rental

 First, a quick note about what we provide in this process.
 We rent the video content that is projected in your theatre space on your projection system.
 This content comes to you as a set of individual video files, each one corresponding to a particular video cue.
 These video files are uploaded to an online folder to which you have access using a private link.
-You can download these files directly to the computer (or computers) that you are using to control your projection cues.
+You can download these files directly to the computer (or computers) that you are using to control your theatre projection cues.
 Because we transmit the video files online, there is no time wasted in waiting for shipment of materials.
 You can be up and running quickly, which is important for theatrical productions where time is always an issue.

 Along with the individual video files, we also send you (in most cases) a suggested cue sheet, with detailed instructions on how to time the various cues for a given show.
 While these cue sheets tend to work well for most theatres, you can modify the cues however you’d like.
 Delete some cues, repeat others, change the order, etc. Because the cues are each represented by an individual video file, you can play them however you’d like, in any order that works best for your production.